LittleCout0/cypress-course-2/README.md

 # Cypress Automated Tests

-[**Escola Talking About Testing**](https://udemy.com/user/walmyr) course with content about legacy code maintenance, request interception and API mock response.
+[**Escola Talking About Testing**](https://udemy.com/user/walmyr) course with content about legacy code maintenance, simulating maintenance in a old cypress version for scenarios for API, route intercept and mock responses.

 Scenarios for the Website [Hacker Stories](https://wlsf82-hacker-stories.web.app/)